 Application : Applied

+Funlametian on Indonesia of the AC

 Explanation on : Independence of the AC

 application of the

-practice The AC of Paramount comprises entirely INEDs, and is led by Mr Quah Poh Keat who is not a Chairman of the Board or any other Board Committee.
+practice The AC of Paramount comprises entirely INEDs, and is led by Mr Quah

+• Poh Keat who is not a Chairman of the Board or any other Board

+•

+Committee.
 This composition reinforces the independence of the AC.

 Explanation for :

 departure

+ueparture

-Large companies are requ red to complete the columns below.
+Large companies are require d to complete the columns below.
 Non-large companies are encouraged

-to complete the columns i pelow.
+to complete the columns bel ow.

+,

 Measure :

 Timeframe :